-The Scottish Government introduced the 6 Essential Actions programme for unscheduled care in June 2015-16 which included a focus on optimising the admission and discharge balance in hospitals each day and appropriately avoiding admission wherever possible.
+The Scottish Government introduced the 6 Essential Actions programme for unscheduled care in June 2015 which included a focus on optimising the admission and discharge balance in hospitals each day and appropriately avoiding admission wherever possible.
 During 2016-17 the programme will continue with a focus on improving discharge processes including collation of ward level admission and discharge information and review against operating models on a daily, weekly and monthly basis.
-As in 2015-16 the focus will remain on delivering actions under the '6 Essential Actions' of:
+As in 2015-16 the focus in 2016-17 will remain on delivering the "6 Essential Actions", working closely with the national team to support implementation, as outlined in NHS Scotland Director of Performance's letter to Board leads regarding unscheduled funding for 2016-17 and the associated reporting arrangements.